ocp4opsandsecurity/service-mesh/service-mesh-install.md

 ## Service Members

-### Service Member Roll Creation
+### Service Member Roll
+The ServiceMeshMemberRoll lists the projects belonging to the control plane.

-1. Create projects for each `Service Mesh Member` using the following commands:
+1. Create the service mesh member `project` using the following commands:
 ```bash
 oc new-project $BOOKINFO_NAMESPACE
 ```